 DAF, Daimler, Iveco, MAN, Scania, and Volvo Complete Truck ‘Platooning’ Trip

 Delphi, a large automotive parts supplier headquartered in the UK, has created a network of software and sensors that can be outfitted into existing car models to make them autonomous.
-Last April, an Audi SQ5 outfitted with Delphi technology drove itself 3,000 miles across the US, doing 99% of the driving by itself.
-In January 2016, Delphi showed off a new autonomous driving concept at CES.
-The concept’s human-machine interface attempts to address the stepping-stone stage before full (or Level 4) automation is ready.
-The car is designed to encourage consumers to trust that the car can drive itself, while still keeping drivers vigilant so they can take the wheel if necessary.
+The company followed a 2015 cross-US autonomous drive by showing off an autonomous driving concept at CES 2016.
+The concept’s human-machine interface attempts to address the stepping-stone stage before full (or Level 5) automation is ready, encouraging consumers to trust that the car will keep drivers vigilant so they can take the wheel if necessary.

-Delphi was also recently selected by the Singapore’s Land Transity Authority to begin an automated mobility pilot program in the city-state; it has also planned robotaxi pilots for the US and Europe.
-The company has partnered with the VC-backed company Quanergy to develop and deploy solid-state LiDAR, which could dramatically lower the cost of these systems if successful (other startups are also working on improved sensing and vision solutions).
+Delphi was also selected by the Singapore’s Land Transit Authority to begin an automated mobility pilot program in the city-state; it has also planned robotaxi pilots for the US and Europe.
+The company has partnered with the VC-backed unicorn Quanergy to develop and deploy solid-state LiDAR, which could dramatically lower the cost of these systems if successful (other startups are also working on improved sensing and vision solutions).

-General Motors has made waves in 2016 with a series of aggressive moves within the tech sphere.
+General Motors made waves in 2016 with a series of aggressive moves within the tech sphere.
 In January, the company bought up Sidecar‘s assets and invested $500M into Lyft, and March saw GM’s acquisition of autonomous tech startup Cruise Automation.
 These deals have already borne fruit, with Cruise prototypes following Google in expanding their testing regimen to Arizona, and Cruise beginning to release a series of public videos of its drive system in action.
 GM and Lyft are prepping a dramatic testing ramp, planning to deploy thousands of self-driving Bolts beginning in 2018.

-Separately, GM has also been developing its own semi-autonomous technology in-house, with its Super Cruise technology slated to come to market on high-end Cadillac models in 2017.
-GM has said that the Cruise acquisition would have “no impact” on its Super Cruise launch, and has also detailed plans to hire 700 engineers focused on autonomous R&D. The company is also actively experimenting with new go-to-market models in its Maven Reserve and Cadillac Book subscription concepts.
+Separately, GM has also been developing its own semi-autonomous technology in-house, with its delayed Super Cruise finally slated for launch in the 2018 Cadillac CT6.
+The company has also detailed plans to hire 700 engineers focused on autonomous R&D. The company is also actively experimenting with new go-to-market models in its Maven Reserve and Cadillac Book subscription concepts.

 Honda Also Testing Autonomous Cars, Offers Semi-Autonomous Features On Civic

 Honda has received approval from California to test autonomous vehicles on public streets (with restrictions on the number of vehicles and the testing methods).
 Like Apple, the automaker is also using the GoMentum Station proving ground, with 2,100 acres of testing area for its self-driving fleet.
 Honda also introduced semi-autonomous ADAS (advanced-driver assistance systems) options on its entry-level Civic, offering lane-keeping, automatic braking, and adaptive cruise control functionality.
-These features are also available on luxury models (offered by brands like Tesla, BMW, etc.), but are notable on a vehicle with a $20,440 base price.
+These features have become ubiquitous on luxury models offered by brands like Tesla, Mercedes, and so on, but are increasingly common at mass-market price points.

-After debuting a 2014 TV commercial that showed a convoy of cars outfitted with Hyundai’s driver-assistance tech, Hyundai sounded a more conservative note last September.
+After debuting a 2014 TV commercial that showed a convoy of cars outfitted with Hyundai’s driver-assistance tech, Hyundai sounded a more conservative note in September 2015.
 Its European head Thomas Schmid asserted that autonomous driving would come “by far not as quick as everyone says,” giving a timetable of 10 to 15 years.
-Nevertheless, the Korean motor group seems to be intensifying its efforts to compete in 2016, ramping up investments in AI and setting up a new business unit to develop “hyper-connected” and self-driving cars in the near future.
+Nevertheless, the Korean motor group intensified its efforts in 2016, ramping up investments in AI and setting up a new business unit to develop “hyper-connected” and self-driving cars in the near future.

 Read More: Hyundai